Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

-Prospecting basically means getting in touch with your leads and try to spark an interest in your offering.
+Prospecting basically means getting in touch with your leads and trying to spark an interest in your offering.

 There are different ways to tackle prospecting, but the most common are:

-This is one of the scariest and challenging aspects of business development.
+This is one of the scariest and most challenging aspects of business development.